-This is completed by one of the assessment social workers to gather more details from applicants, establish their current circumstances and to provide them with more informationabout fostering for Croydon.
-When there is the potential to progress further, an assessing social worker will undertake aninitial home visit to gather more information about the applicant and to provide them with further details.
+This is completed by one of the assessment Social Workers to gather more details from applicants, establish their current circumstances and to provide them with more information about fostering for Croydon.
+When there is the potential to progress further, an assessing social worker will undertake an initial home visit to gather more information about the applicant and to provide them with further details.
 If this is possible for the service and the applicants, they are invited to submit their application which triggers the start of Stage One.

-Skills to Foster Group Training
+Fostering Skills Group Training